Ewie1/CI-PP1good-life-gym/README.md

 ## Acknowledgements
-- Acknowlegement goes to my mentor Mo Shami
+- Tanks and acknowlegement goes to my mentor Mo Shami great guidance.
-- I will like to acknowledge my brother Addan Mc Collin for support
+- Acknowledge my brother Addan Mc Collin for support form a user's veiw
 - Thanks to my girlfriend Hiba Salem for support and input on a user veiw
-- Slack team for tips
+- Thankful to the Slack team for tips